 Laws may be enacted increasing existing tax rates or creating new taxes that would affect the Company.
 On the other hand, laws may also be enacted decreasing existing tax rates or rendering certain taxes inapplicable to the Company.

 Foreign Currency Fluctuation

-Future changes in the value of the peso against the US dollar or other currencies will affect the foreign currency equivalent of the value of the shares of the Company and any dividends.
-Such fluctuations will also affect the amount in foreign currency received upon conversion of cash dividends or other distributions paid in pesos by the Company on, and the peso proceeds received from any sales of, the shares.
+Future changes in the value of the Philippine Peso against the US dollar or other currencies will affect the foreign currency equivalent of the value of the shares of the Company and any dividends.
+Such fluctuations will also affect the amount in foreign currency received upon conversion of cash dividends or other distributions paid in Pesos by the Company on, and the Peso proceeds received from any sales of the shares.

 Any potential restrictions which may be imposed by the Bangko Sentral ng Pilipinas (“BSP”), with the approval of the President of the Philippines, on the availability of foreign exchange may unduly affect the trading of the Company’s shares and any dividend distribution.
 As a result, although foreign investors will be able to sell their shares on the PSE, the repatriation of proceeds of sale or dividends, if coursed through the Philippine banking system, cannot be effected until registration with the BSP has been implemented.
 The Company is not responsible for the registration with the BSP or custodian banks of such non-residents’ subscriptions or purchases of Shares.

 Development in other emerging market countries may adversely affect the Philippine economy

 and the market price of the Shares

 In the past, the Philippine economy and the securities of companies in the country, in different degrees, have been influenced by the economic and other relevant events in other emerging markets, particularly countries in Southeast Asia.
 Although economic conditions vary from country to country, the reactions of investors to adverse global developments may have a negative impact on the market price of securities in other countries, including stocks listed in the Philippine Stock Exchange (“PSE”).